muratk5n/thirdwave/en/README.md

 ---

+A Hispanic kid born into the culture, same way..
+Everyone gets culture, by merely being in it.

+---

 That means first, second generation "Irish" doesn't become 100% of what their ancestors were, they [assimilate](2014/06/the-culture-code.html#imprint), into a culture that is only 10% of that.
 They will never be 100% Irish.